kulics/koral/book-en/document.md

 ```

 ### Binding
-As with constants, if we need to define and initialize a variable once, we can use the `identifier! type : value` statement for binding.
+As with constants, if we need to define and initialize a variable once, we can use the `!identifier: type = value` statement for binding.

 E.g:
 ```
-A! int : 1
+!A: int = 1
-B! bool : false
+!B: bool = false
 ```

 Similarly, we can continue to use automatic derivation.

 E.g:
 ```
-A! : 1
+!A := 1
-B! : false
+!B := false
 ```

 ## Identifier